Engee documentation

 To use this parameter, set the Element type parameter to Custom Antenna and the Input Pattern Coordinate System parameter to phi-theta.

-• If the Input Pattern Coordinate System parameter is set to az-el, then is equal to the length of the vector defined by the Elevation angles (deg) parameter, in turn, is equal to the length of the vector defined by the Azimuth angles (deg) parameter.
+• If the Input Pattern Coordinate System parameter is set to `az-el', then is equal to the length of the vector defined by the Elevation angles (deg) parameter, in turn, — the length of the vector defined by the Azimuth angles (deg) parameter.

-• If the Input Pattern Coordinate System parameter is set to phi-theta, then is equal to the length of the vector defined by the Theta Angles (deg) parameter, in turn, is equal to the length of the vector defined by the Phi Angles (deg) parameter.
+• If the Input Pattern Coordinate System parameter is set to `phi-theta', then is equal to the length of the vector defined by the parameter Theta Angles (deg), in turn, — the length of the vector defined by the Phi Angles (deg) parameter.

-• If the value is an array to to , each element to of the array specifies a pattern for the corresponding frequency specified in the Operating frequency vector (Hz) parameters.
+• If the value is an array on on , each element on The array defines a template for the corresponding frequency specified in the parameter Operating frequency vector (Hz).

 Dependencies

-• If the Input Pattern Coordinate System parameter is set to az-el, then is equal to the length of the vector defined by the Elevation angles (deg) parameter, in turn, is equal to the length of the vector defined by the Azimuth angles (deg) parameter.
+• If the Input Pattern Coordinate System parameter is set to `az-el', then is equal to the length of the vector defined by the Elevation angles (deg) parameter, in turn, — the length of the vector defined by the Azimuth angles (deg) parameter.

-• If the Input Pattern Coordinate System parameter is set to phi-theta, then is equal to the length of the vector defined by the Theta Angles (deg) parameter, in turn, is equal to the length of the vector defined by the Phi Angles (deg) parameter.
+• If the Input Pattern Coordinate System parameter is set to `phi-theta', then is equal to the length of the vector defined by the parameter Theta Angles (deg), in turn, — the length of the vector defined by the Phi Angles (deg) parameter.

-• If the value is an array to to , each element to of the array specifies a pattern for the corresponding frequency specified in the Operating frequency vector (Hz) parameters.
+• If the value is an array on on , each element on The array defines a template for the corresponding frequency specified in the parameter Operating frequency vector (Hz).

 Dependencies

-If the parameters value is on, the pattern of the antenna element is rotated to align with the array normal.
-If off, the pattern of the element is not rotated.
+If the parameter value is enabled', the radiation pattern of the antenna element is rotated to align with the normal of the array.
+If it is `off, then the drawing of the element does not rotate.

-If the antenna is used in an antenna array and the Input Pattern Coordinate System parameters is set to az-el, checking this checkbox rotates the pattern so that the x-axis of the element coordinate system points along the array normal.
-If no selection is made, the element pattern without rotation is used.
+If the antenna is used in an antenna array and the Input Pattern Coordinate System parameter has the value az-el, checking this box rotates the radiation pattern so that the x-axis of the element coordinate system points along the normal of the array.
+If there is no selection, the element template is used without rotation.

-If the antenna is used in an antenna array and the Input Pattern Coordinate System parameters is set to phi-theta, checking this checkbox rotates the pattern so that the z-axis of the element coordinate system points along the array normal.
+If the antenna is used in an antenna array and the Input Pattern Coordinate System parameter has the value phi-theta, checking this box rotates the radiation pattern so that the z axis of the element coordinate system points along the normal of the array.

 Use this parameter together with the Array Normal parameter of the URA and UCA arrays.